Rammus Jungle Season 6

 Mana Cost- 50

-Tip: Use taunt under tower to force the enemy to attack you thus resulting in making them take turret shots.
-You can also use this to fish out people from under turret due to the mechanic where the enemy must follow you in order to basic attack.
+Tip: Use taunt under allied towers to force the enemy to attack you thus resulting in making them take turret shots.
+You can also use this to fish out people from under enemy turret due to the mechanic where the enemy must follow you in order to use basic attacks against you.

 R: Tremors- Rammus creates an earthquake around him for 5 seconds doing damage over time to champions, monster, minions within 300 distacnce of Rammus.